-Tiny but tremendous in character, Vashon Island offers its visitors a relaxing respite from the city.
-After Bainbridge island it’s the closest island from downtown.
-Perfect for a day-trip tasting wine at its many wineries or an extended weekend in lodging nearly wholly consumed by nature, you can’t go wrong by visiting.
+Tiny but tremendous in character, Vashon Island offers its visitors a relaxing respite from downtown Seattle.
+After Bainbridge island, it’s the closest island from downtown.
+Take a short 20-minute ferry ride on a lazy Sunday and spend the day tasting wine at its many wineries or an extended weekend in lodging nearly wholly consumed by nature, you can’t go wrong by visiting.

 Where to stay

 I love using Airbnb to book our trips near and far.
 I cannot recommend this service enough.
 It makes it so easy to find quality accommodations and connect with local residents.
 We can really tailor the experience we want to have based on our preferences.

 If you’re interested in signing up, I can email you a referral link.
 Contact lauren [at] kaleandcompass.com for $55 off your first visit with Airbnb.